 - through sharing of ideas in the DKG Communities and in the Discovery Learning Centre

-World Fellowships are offered to those students who quality through the Fulbright Program or a team of DKG members at Canadian universities.
+World Fellowships are offered to those students who qualify through the Fulbright Program or a team of DKG members at Canadian universities.
 The recipients are working on a Master's Degree or Doctorate.
 These students are encouraged to go back to their own countries and make a difference.
 The money is managed by DKGIEF.
 This decision is made by a committee funded by DKG.

 Travel & Networking